Higher order trade-offs in hypergraph community detection: Additional trade-offs for detecting hypergraph community structure

 Following the rationale of~\cite{peel2024detectability}, we predict the relative detectability of the two configurations by calculating which configuration yields a higher value for $\snr_{\rm BH}$~\eqref{phi_by_dindout}.
 Figure~\ref{fig_shapeeffect4order}(b) shows the results of the experiment, where we plot the $\rm AMI$ of the detected two-community partition with respect to the planted balanced and imbalanced configurations as a function of $\rho$.
 We find that the balanced configuration is easier to detect than the imbalanced one, i.e., there is a preference to split the hyperedges such that we have 3 nodes in one community and 1 node in another community, relative to splitting the hyperedges such that we have 2 nodes in each community.
 This result indicates that preserving more nodes of a hyperedge within the same community creates a stronger community structure.
-The transition point where the two configurations are equally detectable aligns well with the prediction based on $\snr_{\rm BH}$ and in this case occurs at $\rho^*=1.33$, indicating that we require $33\%$.
+The transition point where the two configurations are equally detectable aligns well with the prediction based on $\snr_{\rm BH}$ and in this case occurs at $\rho^*=1.33$, indicating that we require $33\%$ more imbalanced hyperedges to achieve the same signal-to-noise ratio as balanced hyperedges.